121013jesi/Emotion-Detection-Project1/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-### Steps to upload the `README.md` to GitHub:

-1. Create a new repository on GitHub (or open an existing one).
-2. On your local machine, navigate to the folder where your project is stored.
-3. Create a new file named `README.md` in the project directory and paste the above content inside it.
-4. Push the changes to GitHub using the following Git commands:

-git add README.md
 git commit -m "Added README.md" git push origin main